 Relative Permeability Results.
-Figure 6 shows the measured values of relative permeability, plotted in the form of $k{rg}$ and $k{ro}$ versus log of capillary number for each of the three tests.
-Each test aimed to keep a constant value of $k{rg}/k{ro}$ , but in practice some variation in $k{rg}/k{ro}$ occurred due to changes in the core pressure.
-The values of $k{rg}/k{ro}$ were 13 to 17 in test 1, 3.6 to 4.3 in test 2, and 0.97 to 1.1 in test 3.
+Fig. 6 shows the measured values of relative permeability, plotted in the form of k{rg} and k{ro} vs. log of the capillary number for each of the three tests.
+Each test aimed to keep a constant value of k{rg}/k{ro} , but in practice some variation in k{rg}/k{ro} occurred due to changes in the core pressure.
+The values of k{rg}/k{ro} were 13 to 17 in Test 1, 3.6 to 4.3 in Test 2, and 0.97 to 1.1 in Test 3.
 The increase in mobility with capillary number is very clear, and there is relatively little scatter in the data.
-Note that the relative permeability data in Figure 6 are normalized to a value of $k{rg} = 1$ when the condensate liquid saturation is zero.
+Note that the relative permeability data in Fig. 6 are normalized to a value of $k{rg} = 1$ when the condensate liquid saturation is zero.

-The Pseudo-Steady-State Technique
+PseudoSteady-State Technique

-An objective in this work is to develop an experimental procedure which can measure the relevant data for gas condensate well productivity on a routine basis.
-The pseudosteady-state method has provided a very effective and practical means of measuring gas condensate relative permeability, including the effects of high flow rate.
+An objective in this work is to develop an experimental procedure to measure the relevant data for gas-condensate well productivity on a routine basis.
+The pseudosteady-state method has provided a very effective and practical means of measuring gas-condensate relative permeability, including the effects of high velocity.
 The simplicity of the technique enables data to be acquired very quickly, and there are significant advantages over conventional steady-state measurements.
-Some key points are
+Some key points are:

-- 1. Steady-state is achieved quickly, typically in much less than 30 minutes, and it is straightforward to measure core differential pressure, steady-state liquid production and total displacement rate; the 3 parameters required for the calculation of $k{rg}$ and $k{ro}$ . - 2.
-It is possible to select 'reservoir' and 'bottom hole' pressures to tailor flowing conditions to specific near-well situations, generating relative permeability data with the appropriate $k{rg}/k{ro}$ ratio, flow rate and IFT.
+• Steady state is achieved quickly, typically, in much less than 30 minutes, and it is straightforward to measure core-differential pressure, steady-state liquid production, and total displacement rate; the three parameters required for the calculation of k{rg} and k{ro} .